kpwhri/heartsteps/README.md

 This is the HeartSteps application, which is comprised of multiple services:
 * *heartsteps-server* a Django web server
 * *heartsteps-client* an Ionic hybrid mobile applicaiton
+* *heartsteps-fitbit* a fitbit os application for the fitbit versa
 * *activity-suggestion-service* randomizes activity-suggestions
 * *anti-sedentary-service* responsible for randomizing anti-sedentary intervention